Ballpark: Retractable-roof ballparks

 Pittsburgh's Civic Arena was the first sports building in the world with a retractable roof; however, the building was originally constructed for the Pittsburgh Civic Light Opera, which moved out in 1969 due to dissatisfaction with the acoustics in the arena.
 The arena's long-term tenants, the NHL's Pittsburgh Penguins, never played with the roof open, and the arena itself was never used for baseball (and was too small to be used for that sport).
 While Montreal's Olympic Stadium was the first baseball park to have a retractable roof, the roof was plagued by numerous problems, and was never fully used.
 This made Rogers Centre the first fully functional retractable-roof park.
 It managed to succeed where Olympic Stadium failed, building a multi-section roof that folded upon itself, retracting over the hotel in center field.

 Retractable-roof parks can vary greatly in style, from the utilitarian (Rogers Centre), to those infused with retro elements (such as Daikin Park), to the contemporary (loanDepot Park).
 The style of each park reflects the popular architecture of the era in which it was built.
 (This differs from indoor ballparks, all of which were built during the time of multi-purpose parks, and thus reflected the same "flying-saucer" style.)
 When Rogers Centre opened in 1989, baseball was near the end of the modern and multi-purpose era.
 Chase Field, T-Mobile Park, Daikin Park, and American Family Field all opened in the middle of the retro era.
-When loanDepot Park opened in 2012 as Marlins Park, it introduced a new and different style, and perhaps the beginning of a new era.
+When loanDepot Park opened in 2012 as Marlins Park, it introduced a new, contemporary style.
 The Texas Rangers built Globe Life Field in the retro style similar to their previous ballpark, Globe Life Park.